A number of jurisdictions, including England and Wales, require an Inquest following a death. A summary of the English system is set out below.

 Given that very few legal cases go to a full trial, the inquest may be the only opportunity for the families to formally question (under oath) the AAIB experts who conducted the air accident investigation and other witnessess and experts, some of whom may have been involved in the chain of events that led to the accident.
 Although the purpose of the inquest is not to determine civil or criminal liability, where the Final Air Accident Report does not identify the full chain of events or is inconclusive, questioning of witnesses by a specialist advocate can produce additional important evidence that can provide the families with a better understanding of what went wrong, which in turn can make a significant difference to the strength of their civil legal case and/ or the strategic direction of the case.

-Jim Morris who heads the aviation team at Ashfords is a former RAF pilot and barrister.
+Jim Morris, Partner and head of the Aviation Team at Ashfords is a former RAF pilot and barrister.
 He is a specialist at conducting complex aviation inquest advocacy on behalf of families.
 Some examples of how his questioning of the AAIB and other aviation expert witnesses has benefitted families, their legal cases and has encouraged changes that have increased safety can be viewed by following the links below: